 An IABP also might be used to help you recover from surgery to reopen or bypass a blocked artery near your heart.

 It���s only in place for a short time, typically a few days, while you’re in the hospital.

 An IABP is attached to a tube called a catheter.
 Your doctor will put the catheter and balloon into an artery in one of your legs and use an X-ray camera to move it up to your aorta.

 The device is hooked up to a machine that tells the balloon when to get bigger and when to get smaller.
 It uses helium to blow up the balloon because helium won’t cause problems in your body if it leaks.

 If you’re already in surgery, like during a bypass, your doctor will put the device in while you’re asleep.
-If not, your doctor will give you medicine to help you relax, then he’ll use another medication to numb the part of your leg where he’ll put the catheter in.
+If not, your doctor will give you medicine to help you relax, then they’ll use another medication to numb the part of your leg where they’ll put the catheter in.